 If your card information is stolen, alert your credit card issuer immediately.

 Having your credit card number stolen can be a disturbing experience.
 Unfortunately, information technology provides potential thieves with a number of tools to use to steal your credit card numbers.
 Here’s how people steal credit card numbers, and what you can do to protect your card.

-How do credit card numbers get stolen?
+How do people steal credit card numbers?
 Here are six well-known ways:

 - Phishing emails and phone calls are a common tactic used to attempt to access someone’s sensitive personal and financial information, such as credit card and social security numbers.
-If you ever get an email or phone call that is asking you to submit highly sensitive information directly, it is most likely not legitimate.
-Most financial institution will never ask you to send your information via email or over the phone.
+If you ever get an email or phone call that asks you to submit highly sensitive information directly, it’s most likely not legitimate.
+Most financial institutions will never ask you to send your information via email or over the phone.
 Keep an eye out for email addresses and phone numbers that are generic and that do not appear to come from your financial service provider.
 That is often a clear sign of phishing.

-- Public wifi is awfully handy, but it can open you up to the possibility of fraud.
-Do not open sensitive documents or financial websites on public networks, as this is how hackers can access your account numbers and passwords.
+- Public Wi-Fi is awfully handy, but it can open you up to the possibility of fraud.
+Do not open sensitive documents or financial websites on public networks, as hackers can use these networks to access your account numbers and passwords.